SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Because the new ``Person`` instance has been assigned to the ``reference1`` variable, there's now a strong reference from ``reference1`` to the new ``Person`` instance.
 Because there's at least one strong reference,
-ARC makes sure that this ``Person`` is kept in memory and is not deallocated.
+ARC makes sure that this ``Person`` is kept in memory and isn't deallocated.

 If you assign the same ``Person`` instance to two more variables, two more strong references to that instance are established: